AydenB/mkdocs/docs/user-guide/Accounts Payable.md

 Refer to [Working With Company A/P Options](#working-with-ap-options) for information about the:

 - **Pmt jrnl entry method** field which is used to designate if a single debit journal entry is created for each payment of a batch, or for the entire batch when printing checks.
-    >Note: A single debit journal entry is created for each manual check and each EFT processed.
+    &gt;Note: A single debit journal entry is created for each manual check and each EFT processed.

 - Dates used for debit and credit journal entries when processing payments.